Oddsac: Release

 The film was first screened at the Sundance Film festival on January 26, 2010.
 It was screened several times in various countries throughout Europe and North America.
 The last screening was held on September 5 in Mexico City's Cineteca Nacional.
 The film was released on DVD in the US by Plexifilm on August 10, 2010 and is available in Europe from Plexi UK.
 Various ODDSAC merchandise including posters and t-shirts were also released for the screenings.

 Packaging

-The band members and Perez have indicated that ODDSAC will only be released in theatres and in DVD form.
+The band members and Perez have indicated that Oddsac would only be released in theatres and in DVD form.
 According to Portner (AKA Avey Tare) the band will not release a separate sound-track since the video and audio are intended to be seen and heard in tandem.
 However, he also stated that fans will inevitably rip the music and listen to the sound track separately.
 The DVD package includes a 40-page hardcover book containing imagery from the film.